jatzuk/Advent-of-Code/README.md

     cd aoc
     ```

-3. Sync the Gradle project via IDEA or from the CLI and initialize the wrapper:
+3. Sync the Gradle project in IntelliJ IDEA or using the command line, and initialize the wrapper:

     ```gradle
     ./gradlew :wrapper